-Extra Credit: Three extra credit assignments worth 5 points each will be given throughout the semester.
+Extra Credit: Several extra credit assignments worth 5 points each will be given throughout the semester.

 CH108: CH108 (Conference Course - Intensive Chemistry Seminar) is a supplemental honors level enrichment and enhancement seminar that follows the course schedule of CH301H.
 CH108 is intended to develop your problem solving skills by working through comprehensive honors level problems in a group setting with immediate feedback from the instructor and TAs.
 This is a 1 credit course that is graded on a Pass / Fail basis.
 Although it is not required for you to be enrolled in CH108 while taking CH301H, I strongly encourage you to do so.